pqrs-org/ShowyEdge/README.md

 =========

 ShowyEdge indicates a color bar at the top edge of the screen depending on the current input source.
-You can recognize the current input source very easily.

-The indicator is shown even if you are using fullscreen apps.
+You can recognize the current input source very easily even if you are using fullscreen apps.

 System requirements
 -------------------